How is your Gluten Free food prepared? Is it safe for Coeliacs and Gluten Intolerant people?

 Brownies, croissants, slices, muffins and lamingtons all fall into the second category, definitely.
 While we add no mystery ingredients or ‘E numbers’, and substitute natural sweeteners for refined sugar where possible, these products are all definitely ‘treats’ to be consumed every now and then!

 The overwhelming majority of our breads fall into the ‘eat often’ category for most people.
 This is especially true of our Wholey Grain range, which is enriched with superfoods.
 In general our breads contain no sugar, a minimum of salt and (as per the question above) those which are sourdoughs have added health benefits for your digestive system.
+Our Nice Kitty range are made from 100% natural ingredients with no gluten, dairy, eggs or refined sugar.
+This does not mean they’re ‘low fat’ but they are healthier than the mainstream alternatives!

 In between these two camps are our savoury pastries, which are certainly not low-fat, but which are made using wholesome ingredients including fresh vegetables, premium cuts of meat and breadcrumbs from our own day-old sourdough bread.